Chart Color Schemes

 Hawthorndene is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Hawthorndene's dwelling structure, as per the latest Census, consists of 96.4% houses and 3.6% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+Hawthorndene's dwellings, as recorded in the latest Census, consisted of 96.4% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Adelaide metro's 78.8% houses and 21.2% other dwellings.
-Home ownership in Hawthorndene aligns with Adelaide metro at 39.3%, with the rest being mortgaged (53.0%) or rented (7.7%).
-The median monthly mortgage repayment is $1,842, lower than Adelaide metro's $1,992 and the national average of $1,863.
-The median weekly rent in Hawthorndene is $400, higher than Adelaide metro's $335 and the national figure of $375.
+Home ownership in Hawthorndene was 39.3%, similar to Adelaide metro, with the rest being mortgaged (53.0%) or rented (7.7%).
+The median monthly mortgage repayment in the area was $1,842, lower than Adelaide metro's average of $1,992.
+The median weekly rent figure was $400, higher than Adelaide metro's $335.
+Nationally, Hawthorndene's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing